peercoin/FindstakeJS/README.md

 **But Peercoin can even be more energy-efficient! **

-With FindstakeJS, there is no need to leave Peerunity on 24-7 anymore.
+With FindstakeJS, there is no need to leave Peercoin-QT on 24-7 anymore.
-Find out in advance and turn on your wallet software just before it counts and help secure the network.
+Find out in advance and startup your wallet just before it finds a block and help secure the network.

 #### Features:

  * Easy to use interface.
- * Can be used without online data services, your Peerunity has already all the data it needs.
+ * Can be used without online data services, your Peercoin-QT has already all the data it needs.
- * A command line option to update its internal database via Peerunityd rpc-json interface.
+ * A command line option to update its internal database via Peercoin-QT rpc-json interface.

 #### Screenshot:
 ![Alt text](https://i.imgur.com/Mhw27M9.png "FindstakeJS v0.5")

 Dependencies:
 ------------
- * installed Peerunity wallet with sync data
+ * installed Peercoin-QT wallet with sync data
  * a modern browser [also a fast pc would not hurt, the browser is doing all the hard work, not the webserver]
  * nodejs (http://nodejs.org/)
  * a couchdb instance with lots of space on hard disk